html-graph/html-graph.github.io/content/modules/_index.md

 ## Modules

-HTMLGraph extends its functionality through optional modules:
+HTMLGraph extends its functionality through optional modules, which can be enabled by calling their respective methods on a `CanvasBuilder` instance.

+`CanvasBuilder` uses a fluent interface, allowing methods to be chained for concise configuration.
+For example:

+{{< code lang="javascript" >}}
+const element = document.getElementById('canvas');

+const canvas = new CanvasBuilder(element)
+  .enableUserTransformableViewport() // Enables viewport shift and zoom .enableUserDraggableNodes() // Allows dragging nodes .enableBackground() // Renders a customizable background .build();
+{{< /code >}}

+Here is an overview of all available modules:

 ### [Transformable Viewport](/modules/transformable-viewport)
 Shift and zoom your graph using mouse or touch gestures for intuitive navigation.

 ### [Draggable Nodes](/modules/draggable-nodes)
-Easily reposition nodes by dragging them with mouse or touch input.
+Easily reposition nodes by dragging them with mouse or touch gestures.

 ### [Background Rendering](/modules/background)
 Add customizable backgrounds that seamlessly work with the transformable viewport.